Information for European Union citizens living in the UK.

 More information is available on what UK nationals travelling and living in Europe need to know.

-- People who have been continuously living here for 5 years will be able to apply to stay indefinitely by getting ‘settled status’.
-That means these citizens will be free to live here, have access to public funds and services and apply for British citizenship.
+People who arrive by 29 March 2019 and have been continuously and lawfully living here for 5 years will be able to apply to stay indefinitely by getting ‘settled status’.
+That means these citizens will be free to live here, have access to public funds and services and go on to apply for British citizenship.

-- People who arrived before the cut-off date, but won’t have been here for 5 years when we leave the EU, will be able to apply to stay until they have reached the 5 year threshold.
+People who arrive by 29 March 2019, but won’t have been here lawfully for 5 years when we leave the EU, will be able to apply to stay until they have reached the 5-year threshold.
 They can then also apply for settled status.

-- Family dependants who are living with or join EU citizens before the UK’s exit will also be able to apply for settled status after 5 years in the UK.
-In these cases the cut-off date won’t apply.
+Family members who are living with, or join, EU citizens in the UK by 29 March 2019 will also be able to apply for settled status after 5 years in the UK.

-We intend that EU citizens with settled status and temporary permission to stay will continue to have broadly the same access as they currently do to healthcare, education, benefits and pensions.
-More details are available in the policy paper:
+EU citizens with settled status and temporary permission to stay will continue to have the same access as they currently do to healthcare, pensions and other benefits.

 Case studies giving examples of how individual EU citizens’ residence status in the UK will be affected by the UK’s exit from the EU are available.